johnroutledge/milestone-project-3/README.md

 **Testing User Stories**

-1. As someone who only has a few minutes to spare, I want a game that can be picked up and put down without any commitment.
+1. As someone who is new to cryptocurrency trading, I want an app which gives me clear and concise information.
-* Yes, the game requires minimal time investment (30 seconds per game) with no need to revisit the game in terms of saving progress.
+* Yes, app presents all of the cryptocurrency names, logos and prices very clearly.
+There is also concise information about each one available to trade on the app.
-2. As someone short on time, I need a game which is intuitive to play.
+2. As someone who is new to cryptocurrency trading, I want an app which is intuitive to use.
-* Yes, by showing the instructions on page load and having responsive gameplay feedback (both visual and audible), the game is very intuitive.
+* Yes, it is very straightforward to trade on the app and users can also access all of their trades easily.
-3. As a person who enjoys a challenge, I want a game to test my reflexes.
+3. As a person who is risk-averse, I want an app that allows me to trade cryptocurrencies without any financial investment.
-* Yes, due to the time constraints of the game as well as including a high score, the game requires focus, concentration and quick reflexes.
+* Yes, it is clear from the home screen that the app is completely risk free.
+Once registered, users are allocated 100,000 credits which they can trade as they choose.
+They can also reset this balance and start from scratch at any point.
-4. As someone who enjoys classic arcade games, I want a game that appeals to me in a retro-way.
+4. As a person who wants to invest in cryptocurrencies, but still has reservations, I want an app that shows me the realistic gains and losses that can be made.
-* Yes, this is achieved by the use of a retro-style font and audio clips, a neon color scheme and a classic arcade background.
+* Yes, this is achieved by clearly showing a user's portfolio balance as well as an indication of how much it has grown or diminished since they started.

 **Testing Responsiveness**